IntuitivTechnology/SwiftMailerLogger/README.md

 # SwiftMailerLoggerBundle

-Symfony2 Bundle for logging all emails sent with the SwiftMailer.
+Symfony2 Bundle for logging all emails sent with SwiftMailer.

 ## Installation